 One of the reasons why social media has to a large extent helped businesses grow is because it allows the customers to provide instantaneous feedback.
 For Business to Consumer (B2C) markets, they want to feel the human side of the business because it appeals to their emotional reasoning which plays a large part in their purchasing decisions.

 Prompt approach to customers’ needs helps increase loyalty to a brand.
 For example, if they are asking for help in the comments section of any platform of their choice and they’re being ignored or sent to another platform to get an answer, they will assume the company has poor customer service.

 3. Relevant content:

-Businesses who usually have loyal followership on social media platforms can largely attributed it to this.
-Messages on any social media platform has to align with the customer base and the type of audience on each platform so that it produces expected results.
+Businesses who usually have loyal followership on social media platforms can largely attribute it to this.
+Messages on any social media platform have to align with the customer base and the type of audience on each platform so that it produces expected results.
 Disjoint content may leave customers confused.
 For example, if a business that is focused on vegetarian foods advertises meat or dairy product, customers will be confused.
 Because the social media world is constantly evolving, market intelligence and research has to be carried out so the business will constantly be in the loop.

 4. Make your employees brand advocates: